onideen/mftp/README.md

 Error Handling
 --------------
-If the cli command is missing required arguments the mftp-client will exit with code 0 and print usage in stderr.
+*	If the cli command is missing required arguments the mftp-client will exit with code 0 and print usage in stderr.
+*	If there is something wrong with the swarming file the client dies a horrible death.

-The mftp client checks for error responses each time it gets a response from the server.
+*	The mftp client checks for error responses each time it gets a response from the server.
 If an error response is found it exits with the appropriate exit code and write something useful to stderr.
-If **one** thread fails, the whole program fails!
+*	If **one** thread fails, the whole program fails!